-Note 6 : If offering places within any one of the criteria would cause the school's admission number to be exceeded, then children living nearest will be offered first.
+Note 6: If offering places within any one of the criteria would cause the school's admission number to be exceeded, then children living nearest will be offered first.
 Distances are measured by the Local Authority.
 If two or more applicants share the same distance to a school and only one place is available, the applicant to whom the place will be offered will be determined by the Local Authority by random selection (unless there are multiple births - in this case, all the siblings will be admitted).
-By normal home address, we mean your child's home address.
-This is your child's permanent address at the time you make your application for a place.
-It is where you and your child live.
-We regard a child's home address to be where he or she spends the majority of the school week (Monday to Friday, including nights).
-St Clement's reserves the right to verify the address given on the application.

-Note 7 : As regards an application on denominational grounds (4, 5 or 6), in respect of a child who has moved to an address within two miles of St Clement's, and who attended a Church in the vicinity of their former address, Church attendance at their previous Church shall be counted as if it was within the category 4, 5 or 6, as applicable.
+Note 7: As regards an application on denominational grounds (4, 5 or 6), in respect of a child who has moved to an address within two miles of St Clement's, and who attended a Church in the vicinity of their former address, Church attendance at their previous Church shall be counted as if it was within the category 4, 5 or 6, as applicable.

-Note 8 : A place in the Nursery Class does not guarantee a place in the Reception Class.
+Note 8: A place in the Nursery Class does not guarantee a place in the Reception Class.